Empowering Minds, One Step at a Time

 These moments of forgetfulness and distraction are all too familiar.
 It's like your mind is constantly on a rollercoaster, jumping from one thought to the next without any warning.
 Even when you try your best to concentrate, it feels like your brain is fighting against you.
 It can be frustrating.

-Feeling Anxious when you’re with others?
+Anxious when you’re with others?

 Worry about every little thing you do, say or what you look like?
 Feel a knot in your stomach?
 Mind going blank?